Chicago Birth Injury Attorneys

 • File a lawsuit – If a pre-litigation settlement cannot be reached, we can go forward with filing a complaint in the proper Illinois Circuit Court or federal District Court.
 After a lawsuit is filed, it initiates a formal evidence-gathering process called discovery.
 We can continue settlement discussions throughout this stage.

 • Take your case to trial – If liability and/or damages are contested, it may be in your best interest to try your case in court.
-Our skilled trial lawyers will be ready to present the strongest case possible on your behalf, including presenting expert witness testimony and professionally crafted exhibits.
+Our skilled medical malpractice lawyers will be ready to present the strongest case possible on your behalf, including presenting expert witness testimony and professionally crafted exhibits.
 Keep in mind: A settlement may be reached in the course of a trial or even after a verdict is returned.

 • Collect and disburse funds – If a settlement or verdict is obtained in your favor, we will work quickly to collect and disburse the funds owed to you as well as to resolve any liens that may be attached to your recovery.